SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Using Ingress to access event broker services

-The `LoadBalancer` or `NodePort` service types can expose all PubSub+ services.
-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to provide efficient external access to specific PubSub+ services.
+The `LoadBalancer` or `NodePort` service types can expose all services from one PubSub+ broker.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress) can be used to provide efficient external access to specific PubSub+ services, potentially from multiple brokers.

 The following table provides an overview of how external access can be configured for PubSub+ services via Ingress.